Behavox

 Improvement in conversion rates

-The content of this case study is my own and does not represent the views of NBC or Valtech.
-Details have been modified to comply with my NDA.
+The content of this case study is my own.
+It doesn’t reflect the views of Super.com.
+I adjusted some details to honor my NDA.

 21%